Medical specialty: Salaries

 According to the 2022 Medscape Physician Compensation Report, physicians on average earn $339K annually.
 Primary care physicians earn $260K annually while specialists earned $368K annually.

 The table below details the average range of salaries for physicians in the US of medical specialties:

-Specialties by country
+By country

 Australia and New Zealand

 There are 15 recognised specialty medical Colleges in Australia.
 The majority of these are Australasian Colleges and therefore also oversee New Zealand specialist doctors.
 These Colleges are:

-In addition, the Royal Australasian College of Dental Surgeons supervises training of specialist medical practitioners specializing in Oral and Maxillofacial Surgery in addition to its role in the training of dentists.
+The Royal Australasian College of Dental Surgeons supervises training of specialist medical practitioners specializing in oral and maxillofacial surgery in addition to its role in the training of dentists.
 There are approximately 260 faciomaxillary surgeons in Australia.

 The Royal New Zealand College of General Practitioners is a distinct body from the Australian Royal Australian College of General Practitioners.
 There are approximately 5100 members of the RNZCGP.